linode/docs/docs/products/storage/backups/guides/take-a-snapshot/index.md

 published: 2021-11-12
 ---

 As part of the Backups service, you can store a manual backup of your Compute Instance through the *manual snapshot* feature.
-This can be useful to save a restore point before a major system upgrade or prior to significant changes to software or configuration within your Compute Instance.
+This can be useful to save a restore point before a major system upgrade or before significant changes to software or configuration within your Compute Instance.

 {{< note >}}
 The manual snapshot feature is part of the paid Backups service and, as such, the Backups service must be enabled.
 See [Enable Backups](/docs/products/storage/backups/guides/enable/).